ahmadelsallab/CV/README.md

 # Computer Vision Demo with Django

 The aim of this project is to demonstrate how to deploy ML and CV models using Django.
+More details [here](https://docs.google.com/document/d/1TnhdRsnZlnHUEUlko6-XeMhBXONC3PQpjLp1IhExnMc/edit#).

 ![CV_tasks](https://ml4a.github.io/images/figures/localization-detection.png)